NathanielRose/NateRoseWebsite/_posts/2018-01-02-using-logic-apps-for-connecting-social-media.md

 * **Pass a path to the File instead of the content:** HTTP post max size limit depends on the server configuration.
 If you have a rather long post, or to avoid data leakage, pass the file path into the Function App.
 Use an FTP connection from the function to access the file as an input and store the converted file to a blob output.
 Use this new file to pass the contents to the Medium Action connector.
 * **Extract the tags:** Similar to what we did with the post title, collect the tags from the post using some regex expression and pass that to your Medium action.
 * **Medium Connector Preview:** This API connector is in preview, eventually the framework will get to a point that you can simply pass an html for your new post and the Medium post is auto-generated.
+* **Request Bin has been discontinued:** Earlier in the post, I used request bin to use for validating the request body from logic app applications.
+You can easily switch this out with any other dump server that echoes HTTP posts.
+I used  [Post Test Server](http://ptsv2.com/) for my dump.